phpbb/documentation/development/extensions/skeleton_extension.rst

 .. warning::

-    The ``.travis.yml`` is an invisible file.
-You can only edit it from a Text Editor or IDE that is capable of handling invisible files.
+    The ``.travis.yml`` is a hidden file.
+You can view and edit it using a Text Editor or IDE that is capable of displaying hidden files.

 .. note::